SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

 Activity should use ```@AndroidEntryPoint```annotation

 ### Core Module
-Core module should have provision methods for dependecies to be injected in core module to any other dependent module
+Core module should have provision methods for dependencies to be injected in core module to any other dependent module

 ```
 @EntryPoint